-Following the footsteps of the international market, the pre-open market historical data suggests that it was started in India by NSE and BSE in October 2010.
+Following the footsteps of the international market, the premarket data NSE suggests that it was started in India by NSE and BSE in October 2010.
 The Indian stock market opens at 9:15 AM and closes at 3:30 PM.
-However, for a NIFTY pre-open market session, the Indian markets open between 9:00 AM and 9:15 AM.
+However, for a NIFTY pre open market session, the Indian markets open between 9:00 AM and 9:15 AM.

 Considered a 15-minute session, it stabilises volatility in the stock market by giving investors a chance to trade before the market opens, which can help to spread out the buying and selling pressure.